ufechner7/teensy4_shell/readme.md

 | 4    | 32  |EMC_32 | 28  | Backside |
 | 4    | 36  |EMC_36 | 31  | Backside |
 | 4    | 37  |EMC_37 | 30  | Backside |

+If two PIN numbers are given, the second one works, the first one should work, but does not.

 ## Button
 On every edge the button pushes a string to a message queue which is then processed by the uart.
 Pushputton is mapped to teensy pin 23.
 An external pullup resistor must be used currently.